-As discussed in our intro article, in the wake of low bond yields, direct investment into taxable bonds no longer serve as a viable portfolio diversification tool to offset against equity risk due to the low yields, high taxation, and sensitivity to loss in a rising interest rate environment.
-As of the time of this article, the yield to maturity on AGG is currently at 2.37%.
-For HNW clients in the top ordinary income tax-bracket that pay as much as 50% of their bond gains in state and federal taxes, that’s only 1.19% on an after-tax basis.
+For clients in high tax brackets, direct investment into taxable bonds are often not a sufficient diversification tool to offset against equity risk due to the low yields, high taxation, and sensitivity to loss in a rising interest rate environment.
+As of 4/17/2023, the yield to maturity on AGG is currently at 4.40%.
+For HNW clients in the top ordinary income tax-bracket that pay as much as 50% of their bond gains in state and federal taxes, that’s only 2.2% on an after-tax basis–and that’s before accounting for inflation.
 This after-tax return is reduced even further if these clients are paying an advisor to manage their money.

-In such a low-yield/high tax-environment, how can clients benefit from the safety of bond investments?
+With such a low after-tax, after-inflation return, how can clients benefit from the safety of bond investments?
 If clients seek additional yield in investing in longer-term bonds as opposed to the intermediate AGG, then they put themselves at more risk of heavy losses in the future if interest rates rise.
 In a low-interest rate environment, bonds of all durations—but especially long-term bonds—are increasingly sensitive to interest rate changes.
 Trying to liquidate bond investments after an interest rate increase to buy higher yielding bonds can take years, or decades to recoup the upfront loss.

 Figure 1: Loss in Price of Bonds After a 1% Increase in Rates